dataset-ninja/hu-tics/README.md

-# HuTics Dataset
+# HuTics: Human Deictic Gestures Dataset

-HuTics is a dataset for instance segmentation, semantic segmentation, object detection, and identification tasks.
+HuTics is a dataset for instance segmentation, semantic segmentation, and object detection tasks.